From reactive to proactive banking - 6 tips to better serve your customers

 What is proactive customer service and how to implement it?

 Customer service is a critical component of any successful financial institution.
 It’s a way to differentiate your business and stamp a brand on the minds of customers.
 It’s the backbone of your business and it’s what keeps your customers happy and coming back for more.
-However, without the right customer service, even the most well-made product can be unsuccessful.
+Without the right customer service, even the most well-made product can be unsuccessful.
 Luckily, there is a way to keep your clients happy and on board with your brand: going from reactive to proactive customer service.

 What makes a financial institution proactive?